 Transparency of the Regulatory System

 The New Zealand government policies and laws governing competition are transparent, non-discriminatory, and consistent with international norms.
-New Zealand ranks highly on the World Bank’s Global Indicators of Regulatory Governance scoring a 5.4 out of a possible 6, but is marked down on indicators measuring public consultation and report availability.
+New Zealand ranks high on the World Bank’s Global Indicators of Regulatory Governance, scoring a 5.4 out of a possible 6, but is marked down on indicators relating to the method of conducting and reporting on public consultation.

-Draft bills and regulations are generally made available for public comment, through a public consultation process, including FTAs, investment laws and regulations.
+Draft bills and regulations including those relating to FTAs and investment law, are generally made available for public comment, through a public consultation process.

-In 2008 the New Zealand Treasury became responsible for the strategic coordination of the Government’s regulatory management system.
-The Regulatory Quality Team (RQT) within the Treasury exercises stewardship over the regulatory management system to maintain and enhance the quality of government-initiated regulation.
-The Treasury’s responsibilities include the oversight of the performance of the regulatory management system as a whole and making recommendations on changes to relevant government and Parliamentary systems and processes.
+The Regulatory Quality Team (RQT) within the New Zealand Treasury is responsible for the strategic coordination of the Government’s regulatory management system.
+Treasury exercises stewardship over the regulatory management system to maintain and enhance the quality of government-initiated regulation.
+The Treasury’s responsibilities include the oversight of the performance of the regulatory management system as a whole and making recommendations on changes to government and Parliamentary systems and processes.
 These functions complement the Treasury’s role as the government’s primary economic and fiscal advisor.
-In its regulatory role the Treasury reports to the Minister for Regulatory Reform.

-While regulations are not in a centralized location as the Federal Register, the Government now requires the major regulatory departments to publish an annual regulatory stewardship strategy.
+While regulations are not in a centralized location in a form similar to the United States Federal Register, the New Zealand government requires the major regulatory departments to publish an annual regulatory stewardship strategy.

-While some standards are set through legislation or regulation, the vast majority of standards are developed through Standards New Zealand, now a business unit within MBIE.
+While some standards are set through legislation or regulation, the vast majority of standards are developed through Standards New Zealand, which is now a business unit within MBIE.
 The Standards and Accreditation Act 2015 set out the role and function of the Standards Approval Board which commenced from March 2016.
-Standards New Zealand operates as it did previously as a Crown entity, but by moving within a government department it no longer offers membership subscription services, and instead operates on a cost-recovery basis only.
+Standards New Zealand operates as it did previously as a Crown entity, but by moving within MBIE it no longer offers membership subscription services, and instead operates on a cost-recovery basis.
 The majority of standards in New Zealand are set in coordination with Australia.

 International Regulatory Considerations